One dimensional gapped quantum phases and enriched fusion categories: Enriched categories

 Let $\hilb$ be the category of finite dimensional vector spaces.
-Let $\Rep(\Zb_2)$ be the category of $\Zb_2$-representations and $\hilb_{\Zb_2}$ the $\Zb_2$-graded finite dimensional vector spaces.
-Let $\svec$ be the category of finite dimensional super-vector spaces.
-Their Drinfeld center can be identified, i.e.
+Let $\Rep(\Zb_2)$ be the category of finite dimensional $\Zb_2$-representations and $\hilb_{\Zb_2}$ the category of $\Zb_2$-graded finite dimensional vector spaces.
+Let $\svec$ be the category of finite dimensional super vector spaces.
+Note that $\Rep(\Zb_2)$, $\hilb_{\Zb_2}$ and $\svec$ are all equivalent as fusion categories.
+Therefore, their Drinfeld centers can be identified, i.e.

 We denote the only simple object of $\hilb$ by $\one$.
 We denote the two simple objects of $\Rep(\Zb_2)$ by $\one, e$, and those of $\hilb_{\Zb_2}$ by $\one, m$, and those of $\svec$ by $\one, f$, and those of $\FZ_1(\Rep(\Zb_2))$ by $\one, e, m, f$ (i.e. the same four simple anyons in 2d toric code model).
 These notations are justified by three different braided embeddings: